-A Global Classroom blends, either wholly or in part, a course at UT Austin with a course at an international partner university using online technology to connect students, foster collaboration, and facilitate co-teaching.
+Global Classrooms blend, either wholly or in part, courses at UT Austin with courses at international partner universities using online technology to connect students, foster collaboration, and facilitate co-teaching.
 Students receive credit from and pay tuition to their home university.

-Courses can have a significant international online portion extending for the duration of the course, or can choose to connect digitally for specific topics or modules.
-Faculty are welcome to utilize both synchronous and asynchronous modes of connection, and are provided training by Teaching & Learning Services in the UT Libraries as to how to best integrate technology into the classroom.
-Consultations are also provided by the Faculty Innovation Center.
+Courses feature either a significant international online portion extending for the duration of the course or can choose to connect digitally for specific topics or modules.
+Faculty are welcome to utilize both synchronous and asynchronous modes of connection.
+Training and support are provided by Teaching & Learning Services in the UT Libraries, Faculty Innovation Center and Liberal Arts Instructional Technology Services.

-The Global Classrooms Curriculum Integration Grant competition will run for three years (2017-2020) and award ten fellowships of $5,000 - $10,000 annually.
-After their initial year of pilot funding, selected faculty are expected to continue their Global Classrooms course for subsequent years, beyond the duration of the grant.
+The Global Classrooms Curriculum Integration Grant competition will run for a minimum of four years (2017-2020) and award 15 fellowships of $2,500 - $7,500 annually.
+After their initial year of pilot funding, selected faculty are encouraged to continue their Global Classrooms course for subsequent years, beyond the duration of the grant.
 Any course in any academic discipline will be considered.

 - AET 308: Music, Technology & Culture with Dr. Jack Stamps, in collaboration with Luleå University of Technology in Sweden